Banff Sport Medicine Foundation

 A study in the UK looked at 125 amateur cyclists aged between 55 and 79.
 They were all lifelong exercisers, and were able top perform at a pretty good level.
 The men in the study were eligible if they could ride 100km in under 6.5 hours, and the women in the study could ride 60km in 5.5 hours.
 These people were fit but certainly not superhuman.
 They were compared to a similar group of non-exercisers.
 They all underwent a variety of laboratory based tests.

 Not surprisingly, the exercising group had better muscle mass and strength, less body fat, and lower cholesterol.
 The males had higher testosterone levels.
 Additionally, the regular exercise cohort was found to have better immune function, with higher levels of T cells, a key immune indicator.
-They were less prone to infection, as well as having improved cardiac risk factors.
+They were less prone to infection, as well as having improved cardiac risk factors

 So firstly, in very general terms, we should adopt an active lifestyle, and we should try to maintain this as we age.